You are here: Urology Textbook > Bladder > Radiation cystitis

 Acute cystitis after irradiation:

 Frequent (taken into account) side effect in up to 60% of pelvic radiation treatments for prostate cancer.
 Symptomatic treatment with anticholinergics, NSAID and/or intravesical instillations to regenerate the GAG layer with e.g. chondroitin sulfate (Madersbacher et al, 2012).
-If hematuria is present, increasing diuresis might prevent bladder irrigation.
+If hematuria is present, increasing diuresis might prevent the need for bladder irrigation.

 Endoscopic therapy (TURB):

-TURB / Coagulation of the bladder is indicated for persisting hematuria, or unexplained hematuria to confirm the diagnosis and mandatory for bladder tamponade.
+TURB / Coagulation of the bladder is indicated for persisting hematuria, or unexplained hematuria to confirm the diagnosis and to treat bladder tamponade.

 ε-aminocaproic acid, an inhibitor of fibrinolysis (antagonist for urokinase) which is eliminated via the urine.
 Dosage: 35 mg 1-1-1-1 for up to four weeks.
 Indication: persisting hematuria after endoscopic hemostasis.